Netflix/PigPen/README-for-Clojure-Users.md

     ([1 2 3]
      [4 5 6])

-There are also loaders that will read clojure and other formats.
+There are also loaders that will read Clojure and other formats.
 Check out the docs for more examples.

 Storing data is like a line-by-line writer that's similar to clojure.core/spit: